microsoft/vscode-go/README.md

 - Generate unit tests skeleton (using `gotests`)
 - Add Imports (using `gopkgs`)
 - Add/Remove Tags on struct fields (using `gomodifytags`)
+- Semantic/Syntactic error reporting as you type (using `gotype-live`)
 - [_partially implemented_] Debugging (using `delve`)

 ### IDE Features